SimonBoothroyd/constructure/README.md

 The ``constructure`` framework aims to provide utilities for generating a diverse set of molecules from a set of common organic scaffolds.

-There are currently 143 scaffolds included by default in the framework which can be [viewed here](https://github.com/SimonBoothroyd/constructure/blob/main/docs/scaffolds.png).
+There are currently 153 scaffolds included by default in the framework which can be [viewed here](https://github.com/SimonBoothroyd/constructure/blob/main/docs/scaffolds.png).
 This set were generated based on those functionalities support by [``checkmol``.](https://homepage.univie.ac.at/norbert.haider/cheminf/fgtable.pdf)

+Further, the SMILES patterns of 27 common substituents are [also provided](https://github.com/SimonBoothroyd/constructure/blob/main/docs/substituents.png) ready for attachment onto the scaffolds.

 ### Installation